Azure/azure-service-operator/docs/howto/development.md

 ## Running the operator locally

+***Note: Using this method you can only install resources having the the latest version of a CRD, as there are no conversion webhooks running to convert other versions.
+This is the reason you need to setup test certificates using the steps below too.
+Use this method only to try out the operator to get familiar.***

 1. Clone the repository into the following folder `<GOPATH>/src/github.com/Azure`.

 2. Make sure the environment variable `GO111MODULE` is set to `on`.